 ToL 2.25

-“ A Tree-of- Life with 2 ravens lifting off from it “
+CLIENT BRIEF: “ A Tree-of-Life with 2 ravens “

-It is with all this in mind that the design for ToL2.25 developed.
+It is with this in mind that the design for ToL2.25 developed:

-Long before data became the clay for social modelling, one vision that embraced the new tech-reality and extrapolated a future for humanity shaped absolutely by algorithm was tech-noir gem “The Matrix©”.
+As my awareness grew that data had become the clay for social modelling, one vision that embraced the nascent tech-reality, for me – as a world shaped absolutely by algorithm – was film gem, “The Matrix©”.

-Riffing on that ultimate conceit of an existence we can either accept with relative ease, or question with increasing difficulty, ToL 2.25 renders this representation of human physical lineage, The Tree -of-Life, as a digitized construct written entirely in binary code (running vertically ala The Matrix©)
+Riffing on that ‘pre-Y2K’ conceit of an existence we could either accept with relative ease, or question with increasing difficulty, ToL 2.25 renders this symbol of human lineage, The Tree -of-Life, as a digitized construct written entirely in binary code ( – running vertically ala The Matrix©)

 In this hyper-personalized case, the 1s and 0s are replaced by lower case “l”s & “r”s.